Xerox 9700

-The Xerox 9700 Electronic Printing System was a high-end laser printer manufactured by Xerox Corporation beginning in 1977.
+The Xerox 9700 Electronic Printing System was a high-end laser printer manufactured by Xerox Corporation beginning in 1975.
 Based on the Xerox 9200 copier, the 9700 printed at 300 dots-per-inch on cut-sheet paper at up to two pages per second (pps), one- or two-sided, that is simplex or duplex, landscape or portrait.

 Development

 Development of the laser printing technology behind the Xerox 9700 began in the late 1960s and was led by Gary Starkweather, with Butler Lampson and Ron Rider.

 It was the successor product to the Xerox 1200 Computer Printing System.

 Description

 The 9700 was intended for high-volume applications.
 It included a disk drive and a modified Digital Equipment Corporation (DEC) PDP-11/34 as a print controller and rasterizer.
-It could connect to an IBM mainframe via a parallel channel.
+It could connect to an IBM mainframe via a Bus and Tag channel.
 It offered an input tray that could hold up to 2500 sheets of paper (20lb bond/75gsm) and an auxiliary input tray for an additional 400 sheets.
 It had two output stackers, each capable of holding 1500 sheets.
 An operator control console consisted of a CRT display terminal and keyboard.
 It optionally included a 9-track tape drive which could be used to load documents for printing, to supply software and bitmapped fonts, or run backups.

 The 9700 had separate imaging units for each side of the paper, which allowed it to print simplex or duplex with no decrease in speed.

 When used online with an IBM mainframe running OS/VS1 or MVS, the SYSOUT parameter of JCL could be used to designate both a class of output and the forms to be used in printing.
 Typically, SYSOUT=X was used as the class for Xerox print output.

 The Xerox 9700 could also be used in off-line mode in conjunction with a DECSYSTEM-20 mainframe computer, as well as with a Honeywell DPS-8 mainframe and DEC VAX-11 superminicomputers.